-What doesn’t determine cable quality?
+What doesn’t matter for cable quality?

 What to look for in the best audiophile cables?

 Low impedance is the key factor of a good quality audio cable, particularly when it comes to speakers and low impedance headphones.
 Signal loss and filtering can occur if your cable offers a lot of electronic resistance, and particularly when that resistance changes with frequency (impedance).
-This is usually the case with speakers and drivers.
+This is usually the case with speakers and headphone drivers.

 If not, you can follow the general rule of thumb that 12 or 14 gauge speaker wire is needed for long wire runs with low-impedance speakers (4 or 6Ω).
 Meanwhile, 16 gauge wire is fine for runs under 50 feet to 8Ω speakers.
 For headphones and short connections to active speakers, essentially any cable will do as the power transfer is much lower.

-Great sounding audio cables don’t have to be expensive.
+Great-sounding audio cables don’t have to be expensive.
 If you’re after decent audio cables or wire that won’t break the bank, here are a few suggestions: